You can call the Linksys MR9600 a dual-band version of the Linksys MX5 Velop AX mesh router, and Belkin won’t mind that one bit.

 Indeed, the networking vendor confirmed with me its intention to include this new Wi-Fi 6 router, as well as future ones, in its Linksys Velop Intelligent Mesh ecosystem, an approach similar to what Asus has been doing with its AiMesh feature.

 And this mesh-readiness notion is significant because, by itself, the Linksys MR9600 is the direct competitor of other standalone AX6000 routers.
 Many of them are more affordable.
-Carrying a hefty price tag of some $400, it has a lot to justify its cost.
+Carrying a hefty price tag of some $400, it has a lot to justify.

 That said, while Linksys MR9600 will likely work well for a small home, for now, I don’t see why you shouldn’t pick the Linksys MX5, which costs the same and is a tri-band router, instead.
 Or also almost any other Wi-Fi 6 routers, for that matter.